imdj/HNRelevant/README.md

 It's based on [HN algolia search API](https://hn.algolia.com/api) and uses the submission title as its initial query

 ### How to install
+#### Google Chrome:
 1. Clone the repo
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable `Developer mode`
 4. Click on `Load unpacked extension...` and select the repo folder

+#### Userscript:
+You can run it on other browsers using a userscript extensions like: Tampermonkey, Violentmonkey, or Greasemonkey.
+1. Make sure to have one of the userscripts extensions installed
+2. Save the userscript file from [here](https://github.com/imdj/HNRelevant/raw/main/HNRelevant.user.js).
+3. Load the script into the extension of your choice.

 ### License
 Released under the [MIT License](http://www.opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) file for details.